Home » Holiday Recipes » Strawberry Cheesecake Trifle

 Instructions

-• In a separate bowl, use the mixer to whip the remaining 2 1/2 cups heavy cream with 1/2 cup powdered sugar and 1 teaspoon vanilla.
+• In a separate bowl use the mixer to whip the remaining 2 1/2 cups heavy cream with 1/2 cup powdered sugar and 1 teaspoon vanilla.
 Whip until stiff peaks form, don't overbeat.

 • Fold 2 cups of the whipped cream into the cheesecake mixture by hand.
 Reserve the remaining whipped cream for the top.

 • Frost the top with the reserved whipped cream and garnish as desired.
 Chill for at least 4 hours or overnight, prior to serving.
+(You can also frost the top with cool whip.)

 • Store leftovers chilled for up to 4 days.